You can create certificates to establish

 A Certificate Template must already exist prior to starting

 this procedure.
-Refer to Adding a Certificate Template for instructions
+Refer to Adding a Certificate Template for instructions.

 Complete the following steps to generate a